 Figure 6-4 presents total onshore and OCS $NO_x$ emissions but excludes the marine shipping contribution.
 This figure shows that existing and proposed emission reduction strategies on all sources other than marine shipping are anticipated to be successful at reducing future $NO_x$ emissions below baseline levels.
-Excluding marine shipping emissions, total onshore and OCS NOx emissions are predicted to be reduced from 42 tons per day in 2002 to 27 tons per day by 2020, which represents about a 36 percent decrease in NOx emissions over the planning horizon.
-These data are presented because while onshore control strategies provide significant reductions in NOx emissions through the planning period, marine shipping emissions will negate any gains realized through these strategies.
+Excluding marine shipping emissions, total onshore and OCS $NO_x$ emissions are predicted to be reduced from 43 tons per day in 2002 to 25 tons per day by 2020, which represents about a 42 percent decrease in $NO_x$ emissions over the planning horizon.
+These data are presented because while onshore control strategies provide significant reductions in $NO_x$ emissions through the planning period, marine shipping emissions will negate any gains realized through these strategies.
 With increased difficulty in obtaining added reductions from onshore sources, further reductions will need to come from controlling marine shipping activities in order to meet air quality goals.
 This clearly indicates that additional action from the federal government, USEPA and ARB is required to reduce emissions from both American and foreign-flagged marine vessels traversing our coastline.
 Otherwise, the burden of attaining or maintaining air quality improvement goals may fall disproportionately on onshore sources.

 Figure 6-5 displays combined onshore and OCS ROC forecasts.
-This figure shows that total ROC emissions are projected to increase slightly by 2010, then decline steadily through the rest of the forecast period.
-Combined ROC emissions from onshore and OCS sources are projected to increase above baseline levels by about 0.06 tons per day by 2010, and then decrease from base year levels by approximately 2.1 tons per day by 2020.
+This figure shows that total ROC emissions are projected to decline through the forecast period.
+Combined ROC emissions from onshore and OCS sources are projected to decrease from base year levels by approximately 5.7 tons per day by 2020.
 Any increases in ROC emissions from marine shipping are negated by significant reductions in ROC emissions that occur from onshore sources, particularly on-road mobile sources.